syncfusion-content/flutter-docs/Flutter/Licensing/overview.md

 # Syncfusion Licensing Overview

+To use the Syncfusion Flutter Widgets in your application, you will need either a commercial license or community license.

+The Community License provides free access to all the Syncfusion products for individual developers and small businesses.
+Companies and individuals with less than $1 million USD in annual gross revenue and 5 or fewer developers are eligible for the Community License.

+>**Note**: An entity or organization may not have ever received more than $3,000,000 USD in capital from an outside source, such as private equity or venture capital, in order to be eligible for the Community License.

+Customers who do not qualify for the community license can contact sales@syncfusion.com for commercial licensing options.

-The License key registration is no longer required for Flutter from version 18.3.0.x.
-So, there is no need to generate or register Syncfusion Flutter license keys in your Flutter projects.
+Under no circumstances can you use this product without (1) either a Community License or a commercial license and (2) without agreeing and abiding by Syncfusionâ€™s license containing all terms and conditions.
+However, there is no need to register the Syncfusion Flutter license keys or to add the license key anywhere in your Flutter project from version 18.3.0.x.

-The Flutter controls from Syncfusion can be used without registering the license keys.
+The Flutter widgets from Syncfusion can be used without registering the license keys.

->**Note**: If you are using Syncfusion controls prior to version 18.3.0.x, please follow the following steps to register your license key.
+>**Note**: If you are using Syncfusion widgets prior to version 18.3.0.x, please follow the following steps to register your license key.

 ## How To Register In An Application